Kurohe-san/jpm/README.md

 # JPM (Just another package manager)
 A simple package manager written in Rust.
+JPM can install packages that are written in a simple JSON format.

 ## Building
 `git clone https://github.com/Kurohe-san/jpm`<br>